animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 ### The unsampled world at Clover St.

-My sister came to our apartment and brought my mom and I to her dark-red mid-size crossover, that I thought looked like a car the hypothetical-Devil would drive.
+My sister came to our apartment and brought my mom and I to her dark-red mid-size crossover, that I thought looked like a car the hypothetical Devil would drive.
 Compared to the cars my mom and I drove, it was much newer, much nicer.
 She was working as a nurse at the time and making a middle class income.
 My mom was working two jobs, and I was a doctoral student.

 When we were driving, I remember we stopped at Clover St., due to a red light, and some instinct told me to jump out.
 The feeling was ominous.
 But together with that ominous feeling, as the drive progressed, I sensed that a million worlds existed, and that all of them had evolved to converge to this one.
 So I sat somewhat reassured, in an uneasy anxiety, that what was happening will be okay.